BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_5_Sending_a_Transaction_with_Data.md

 ## Create Your Data

 The first thing you need to do is create the 80 bytes (or less) of data that you'll be recording in your OP_RETURN.
-This might be as simple as preparing a message or you might be hahsing existing data.
+This might be as simple as preparing a message or you might be hashing existing data.
 For example, `sha256sum` produces 256 bits of data, which is 32 bytes, well under the limits:
 ```
 $ sha256sum contract.jpg
 fe7f0a3b69f56ef2d055a78823ed3bd1422e46c3183658ea854253033ae0ccef  contract.jpg